sauravhathi/atsresume/README.md

 ## How to Add Key Achievements

 Key achievements are the most important part of your resume.

 - Add key achievements to your resume to make it more attractive and increase your chances of getting noticed by employers.
-- Add key achievements to your work experience and projects.
+- Add key achievements to your work experience and projects sections.
-- Add key achievements to your resume by clicking on the new line.
+- Separate individual achievements by pressing Enter (creating a new line) in the text area.
+- **To add clickable links**: Embed standard HTML `<a>` tags directly within your achievement text.
+For example: `Implemented feature X which improved performance by Y%. <a href='https://your-link.com' target='_blank' rel='noopener noreferrer'>[See Demo]</a>`

 ## PageSpeed Insights